Toucaan/toucaan.research/README.md

 # Toucaan CSS

 A tropical CSS framework for scalable web applications.
-It's full of *fun facts*, interesting patterns and new world CSS.
+It is full of *fun facts*, interesting patterns and great documentation for the styling apps of the new world.

 ## Why Toucaan?